confluentinc/ksql/docs/udf.rst

 Deploying
 =========

-To deploy your UDFs you need to create a jar containing all of the classes required by the UDFs.
+To deploy your UD(A)Fs you need to create a jar containing all of the classes required by the UD(A)Fs.
 If you depend on third-party libraries then this should be an uber-jar containing those libraries.
 Once the jar is created you need to deploy it to each KSQL server instance.
 The jar should be copied to the ``ext/`` directory that is part of the KSQL distribution.
 The ``ext/`` directory can be configured via the ``ksql.extension.dir``.

-The jars in the ``ext`` directory are only scanned at start-up, so you will need to restart your KSQL server instances to pick up new UDFs.
+The jars in the ``ext/`` directory are only scanned at start-up, so you will need to restart your KSQL server instances to pick up new UDFs.

 =====